Sergio00166/Python-Text-Editor/README.md

 A a basic "clone" of GNU/NANO with some changes

+Using the minimun external libraries as possible (only wcwidth and colorama)

 Nowadays it is in development stage, then it can be expected to be broken

 Basic functionalities currently available such as copy, cut, paste lines, and the basic for a text editor